Mohankirushna/projects/README.md

 # 👋 Welcome to My Project Showcase!

-Hi, I'm **Mohan Kirushna R** — a developer passionate about Python, AI, and building practical software solutions.
+Hi, I'm Mohan Kirushna R — a developer passionate about Python, AI, and building practical software solutions that make a difference.
-This is a categorized collection of my projects.
+Welcome to my curated collection of projects, thoughtfully organized into categories to help you explore my work with ease.
+Whether you’re looking for beginner-friendly code, intermediate challenges, or advanced innovations, you’ll find something here that showcases my skills and creativity.

+Feel free to dive in, explore, and connect!
+Contact Me:
+📧 Email: mohankirushnaofficial@gmail.com
+💻 GitHub: github.com/Mohankirushna
+💼 LinkedIn: linkedin.com/in/mohan-kirushna-r-90140228b
+📊 Kaggle: kaggle.com/mohankirushnar007

 ---